Involutive Markov categories and the quantum de Finetti theorem: Representability and the quantum de Finetti theorem

 Finally for Property~\ref{it:df_limit}, let us consider the case of positive unital maps first.
-Then by \cref{lem:pu_factor} it is enough to show that for every positive unital $\rho \colon C \to A_\N \tensor B$ exchangeable in the first factor, we have
+Writing maps in the algebra direction, $\opm{(\ell_A^{(\N)}\tensor \id_B)}{}$ is surjective by the preceding paragraph.
+Thus \cref{lem:pu_factor} reduces the unique positive-unital factorization of a positive unital $\rho \colon C \to A_\N \tensor B$ exchangeable in the first factor to showing that for all self-adjoint $x \in A_\N \tensor B$,